TheGoomy42/wowauhauraumo-GDG/README.md

   * Continue to document existing code
   * Add a dungeon
   * Add the ability to encounter and fight enemies in this dungeon
   * Add FF1-style battle mechanism
   * Add multiple floors using two-way and one-way portals
   * Import more tiles into the tilesets to use
   * Import enemy sprites
-  * Add encounters in the overworld

 #### Version History
 (based off of some variation of [semantic versioning](http://semver.org/))